 U.S. Senator Josh Hawley of Missouri has the leadership acumen to succeed Donald J. Trump as the President of the United States.
 Yet he’s the youngest current U.S. Senator to take office at age thirty-nine after running a spirited political campaign.
-Hawley is a conservative of the heart, imbued by the populist spirit of the Trump campaign, and possessed of considerable fealty to working class Americans in the “Great American Middle.”
-As a practical matter, Hawley — as a political statesman — may in the long-run better exemplify the populist nationalism of Donald J. Trump than Trump himself.
+Hawley is a conservative of the heart, imbued by the populist spirit of the Trump campaign, and possessed of considerable fealty to working-class Americans in the “Great American Middle.”
+As a practical matter, Hawley — as a political statesman — may in the long-run be a worthy successor of the populist nationalism of Donald J. Trump.
 Hawley has the prescience to diagnose the profound social crisis of our time, the vision to articulate the basis for reform with “the new politics of national renewal.”
 Hawley possesses the political capital and wherewithal to carry the imperative of needed conservative reform forward.
-Hawley seems less likely to persist in Trump’s proclivity for self-congratulations and likely to take action.

 Consider his recent op-ed article published in The American Conservative, entitled “Restoring the Great American Middle.”
 Herein U.S. Senator Josh Hawley articulates a spirited populism that fits the mood of the Republican political base that has been galvanized to action by the campaign themes of “Make America Great Again.”
 He acknowledges that there’s something deeply flawed about the status quo and he points to the time-honored values of a both recent and distant past whereby Americans were drawn together.
 This nostalgic past was animated a spirit of amity and patriotism, adherence to Christian moral norms as the societal standard, a profound sense of rootedness in one’s local community, and a willingness to cherish strong traditional patriarchal families.